Amine-Smahi/Automato.Tasks/README.md

 <h5 align="center">The easiest tool to automate 🤖 tasks while you are sleeping 😴</h5>
 <br/>

+#### Challenges
+* In the country where i live, you get durring the day an averrage internet speed of (40 kbps).
+* The internet quality starts to get better at 2am.
+* We need to plan the tasks that require a decent connexion at that time.
+* Obviously, not everyone can stay that late.
+#### Solution
+Create a tool that waits for the internet speed to get better(the minimum can be set from the settings) and start executing our tasks
+- Download files
+- Execute commands

+While we are sleeping.
 #### Requirements
 * .NET Core 3.1
 #### Installation